-A1.3.2.5 When necessary, to bring together inputs that cover multiple SGs, or to study Questions or topics requiring the participation of experts from more than one SG, JWPs or JTGs may be established by the SGs as proposed by the relevant SG Chairs, or by the RAG in accordance with Resolution ITU-R 52, or by decision of the first session of CPM to carry out studies in preparation for the next WRC, as specified in Resolution ITU-R 2.
+A1.3.2.5 When necessary, to bring together inputs which subject fall within the scope/purview of multiple SGs, or to study Questions or topics requiring the participation of experts from more than one SG, JWPs or JTGs may be established by the SGs as proposed by the relevant SG Chairs, by the RAG in accordance with Resolution ITU-R 52. [or by the first session of CPM when decision to carry out studies in preparation for the next WRC is such type of groups is taken, as specified in Resolution ITU-R 2] [(See also Resolution ITU-R 2)].

 In either case, the work of the JWP or JTG should be specified as for a Task Group (see § A1.3.2.4).

+[Editor’s note: the objective of the proposed modifications is twofold:

+To introduce editorial changes in the first part of this paragraph that clarify the situations which may lead to the creation of a JTG or a JWP, and

+To provide clarification on which body in the ITU-R is can establish a JWG or a JTG.

+Canada notes it is preferrable to avoid duplication of text across Resolutions ITU-R 1 and ITU-R 2.
+In Canada’s views, the portion in squared brackets above should be deleted from Resolution ITU-R 1 and only be reflected in Resolution ITU-R 2 if not already included there.
+Avoiding duplication is essential as repeated text across multiple Resolutions makes it difficult to maintain consistency among the Resolutions.
+As an alternative, Canada proposes to delete the text relating to CPM-1 and simply replace the text by “See also Resolution ITU-R 2”

+]

 A1.3.2.5bis WPs, TGs, JWPs and JTGs shall normally work by consensus.
 However, after all efforts to reach consensus have been exhausted, the WPs, TGs, JWPs and JTGs may take decisions, e.g. on the adoption of documents to be submitted to the SGs.
 However, the Chairs of the WPs, TGs, JWPs and JTGs will invite the objecting Member State(s) to include an attributed short statement in the relevant document and/or a more detailed statement in the Chair’s Executive Report to the SG meeting or in the meeting Report, at the discretion of that Member State(s).

 A1.3.2.6 In some cases, when urgent or specific issues arise that require analysis, it might be suitable for an SG, WP or TG to appoint a Rapporteur, with clearly defined terms of reference, who, being an expert, can carry out preliminary studies or conduct a survey among Member States, Sector Members, Associates and Academia participating in the work of the SGs, mainly by correspondence.
 The method used by the Rapporteur, be it via personal study or survey, is not guided by working methods but is the choice of the individual Rapporteur.
 Therefore, the results of that work are assumed to represent the views of the Rapporteur.
 It might also be useful to appoint a Rapporteur to prepare draft Recommendation(s) or other ITU-R texts.
 In this case, the preparation of draft Recommendation(s) or other ITU-R texts should be clearly mentioned in the terms of reference and the Rapporteur should submit the drafts as a contribution to the parent group in sufficient time before the meeting to allow for comments.